MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Select-Object.md

 > [!WARNING]
 > If you receive an error that a property can't be processed because a property with that name
 > already exists, consider the following.
 Note that when using **ExpandProperty**, `Select-Object`
-> can not replace an existing property.
+> can't replace an existing property.
 This means:
 >
 > - If the expanded object has a property of the same name, the command returns an error.
 > - If the _Selected_ object has a property of the same name as an _Expanded_ object's property, the